Aider-AI/aider/docs/unified-diffs.md

 - **GPT-4 Turbo only scored 15% as a baseline** using aider's existing "SEARCH/REPLACE block" edit format.
 - **Aider's new unified diff edit format raised the score to 65%**.
 - **No benefit from the user being blind, without hands, tipping $2000 or fearing truncated code trauma.** These widely circulated folk remedies performed no better than baseline when added to the system prompt with aider's SEARCH/REPLACE edit format.
-Including *all* of them only scored at 15%
+Including *all* of them still only scored at 15%

-The older `gpt-4-0613` also did better on the laziness benchmark using unified diffs.
+The older `gpt-4-0613` also did better on the laziness benchmark using unified diffs:
-The benchmark was designed to work with large source code files, and 28% of them are too large to fit in June GPT-4's 8k context window.
-This significantly harmed the benchmark results.

 - **The June GPT-4's baseline was 26%** using aider's existing "SEARCH/REPLACE block" edit format.
 - **Aider's new unified diff edit format raised June GPT-4's score to 59%**.
+- The benchmark was designed to use large files, and 28% of them are too large to fit in June GPT-4's 8k context window.
+This significantly harmed the benchmark results.

 Before settling on unified diffs,
-I explored many other approaches.
+I explored many other approaches including: prompts about being tireless and diligent,
-These efforts included prompts about being tireless and diligent, use of OpenAI's function/tool calling capabilities and numerous variations on aider's existing editing formats, line number formats and other diff-like formats.
+OpenAI's function/tool calling capabilities, numerous variations on aider's existing editing formats, line number based formats and other diff-like formats.
-The results shared here reflect an extensive investigation and a large number of benchmark evaluations of many approaches.
+The results shared here reflect an extensive investigation and benchmark evaluations of many approaches.

-The result is aider's new support for a unified diff editing format, which outperforms other solutions by a wide margin.
+Aider's new unified diff editing format outperforms other solutions by a wide margin.
 The rest of this article will describe aider's new editing format and refactoring benchmark.
-We will discuss some key design decisions, and evaluate their significance using ablation experiments.
+It will highlight some key design decisions, and evaluate their significance using ablation experiments.